"It is what is best for the club' - Robbie Fowler justifies East Bengal's decision to send players out on loan | Goal.com

 "It is what is best for the club' - Robbie Fowler justifies East Bengal's decision to send players out on loan

-In pursuit of their first win in the Indian Super League (ISL), Robbie Fowler's East Bengal take on Chennaiyn FC on the boxing day at the Tilak Maidan Stadium, Goa.
+In pursuit of their first win in the Indian Super League (ISL), Robbie Fowler's East Bengal are set to take on Chennaiyin FC on Saturday at the Tilak Maidan Stadium, Goa.

-The Red and Golds are struggling in their maiden ISL season as they are languishing at the bottom of the league table with two points from their first six matches.
+The Red and Golds are struggling in their maiden ISL season and have just two points from their first six matches.
 They came agonisingly close to registering their first win of the season in their last game against Kerala Blasters but Jeakson's last-gasp equaliser spoiled their party.

 Coach Robbie Fowler, though, claimed that conceding last-minute goal against Kerala Blasters has not affected the players' mentality and he is hoping to get a positive result against Chennaiyin.